GreenWay construction updates

 When are we doing this?

 Construction of the upgrade from Johnson Park to New Canterbury Road has started in August 2023 and is anticipated to be completed in 2025.
-Construction of the Johnson Park upgrade will start in 2024.
+Construction of the Johnson Park upgrade will start in late 2024.

 Closure of Constitution Road